endybits/python-devops/README.md

 2. Edit my `~/.bashrc` to run virtuaenv every time the terminal is opened: including the code `source ~/venv/bin/activate` in the last line.

 #### AWS CloudShell

 #### AWS Cloud9
+To clone your repo here you need to create a ssh-keygen `ssh-keygen -t rsa` and include the public key in your github settings.
+Also, you need to create your own virtualenv because the default virtual virtualenv of cloud9 has many dependencies that you won't require in your project.

+1. Create virtualenv `python3 -m venv ~/.venv`
+2. Edit my `~/.bashrc` to run virtuaenv every time the terminal is opened: including the code `source ~/venv/bin/activate` in the last line.

 ### Command-line tools
 ### Microservices